China reports 60,000 COVID-related deaths, says peak passed

 Associated Press

+Those numbers may still underestimate the toll, though the government said the “emergency peak” of its latest surge appears to have passed.

 The toll included 5,503 deaths due to respiratory failure caused by COVID-19 and 54,435 fatalities from other ailments combined with COVID-19 since Dec.
 8, the National Health Commission announced.
-It said those “deaths related to COVID” occurred in hospitals, which left open the possibility more people also might have died at home.
+It said those “deaths related to COVID” occurred in hospitals, which means anyone who died at home would not be included in the numbers.

-The World Health Organization and other governments appealed for information after reports by city and provincial governments suggest as many as hundreds of millions of people in China might have contracted the virus.
+The World Health Organization and other governments appealed for information after reports by city and provincial governments suggested as many as hundreds of millions of people in China might have contracted the virus.

-The peak of the latest infection wave appears to have passed based on the decline in the number of patients visiting fever clinics, said a National Health Commission official, Jiao Yahui.
+Infection numbers now appear to be falling based on a decline in the number of patients visiting fever clinics, said a National Health Commission official, Jiao Yahui.

 The daily number of people going to those clinics peaked at 2.9 million on Dec.
 23 and had fallen by 83% to to 477,000 on Thursday, according to Jiao.